brooocifer/tableplop-content/becmi-characters/README.md

 # Index
 - README.md - this file
 - curve-fitting.md - Explanation of how curve fitting is used to represent Old School tables via functions/formulas for characters
+- elf-formulas.md - Formulas and functions for Elf class characters